Diogenes Laertius: Organization of the work

-Oldest extant manuscripts
+Textual tradition

+Manuscripts

-There are many extant manuscripts of the Lives, although none of them are especially old, and they all descend from a common ancestor, because they all lack the end of Book VII.
+There are many extant manuscripts of the Lives, although none of them are especially old, and they all lack the end of Book VII.
 The three most useful manuscripts are known as B, P, and F. Manuscript B (Codex Borbonicus) dates from the 12th century, and is in the National Library of Naples.
 Manuscript P (Paris) is dated to the 11th/12th century, and is in the Bibliothèque nationale de France.
 Manuscript F (Florence) is dated to the 13th century, and is in the Laurentian Library.
 The titles for the individual biographies used in modern editions are absent from these earliest manuscripts, however they can be found inserted into the blank spaces and margins of manuscript P by a later hand.

 There seem to have been some early Latin translations, but they no longer survive.
 A 10th-century work entitled Tractatus de dictis philosophorum shows some knowledge of Diogenes.
 Henry Aristippus, in the 12th century, is known to have translated at least some of the work into Latin, and in the 14th century an unknown author made use of a Latin translation for his De vita et moribus philosophorum (attributed erroneously to Walter Burley).

 Printed editions

 The first printed editions were Latin translations.
 The first, Laertii Diogenis Vitae et sententiae eorum qui in philosophia probati fuerunt (Romae: Giorgo Lauer, 1472), printed the translation of Ambrogio Traversari (whose manuscript presentation copy to Cosimo de' Medici was dated February 8, 1433) and was edited by Elio Francesco Marchese.
 The Greek text of the lives of Aristotle and Theophrastus appeared in the third volume of the Aldine Aristotle in 1497.
 The first edition of the whole Greek text was that published by Hieronymus Froben in 1533.
+The first Greek/Latin edition was by Henri Estienne in 1570.
 The Greek/Latin edition of 1692 by Marcus Meibomius divided each of the ten books into paragraphs of equal length, and progressively numbered them, providing the system still in use today.

 The first critical edition of the entire text, by H.S.
 Long in the Oxford Classical Texts, was not produced until 1964; this edition was superseded by Miroslav Marcovich's Teubner edition, published between 1999 and 2002.
 A new edition, by Tiziano Dorandi, was published by Cambridge University Press in 2013.

 English translations

-Thomas Stanley's 1656 History of Philosophy adapts the format and content of Laertius' work into English, but Stanley compiled his book from a number of classical biographies of philosophers.
+Thomas Stanley's 1656 History of Philosophy adapts the format and content of Laertius's work into English, but Stanley compiled his book from a number of classical biographies of philosophers.
 The first complete English translation was a late 17th-century translation by ten different persons.
 A better translation was made by Charles Duke Yonge (1853), but although this was more literal, it still contained many inaccuracies.
 The next translation was by Robert Drew Hicks (1925) for the Loeb Classical Library, although it is slightly bowdlerized.
 A new translation by Pamela Mensch was published by Oxford University Press in 2018.
+Another by Stephen White was published by Cambridge University Press in 2020.